Calf Raises Without a Machine: 7 Easy Exercises for Stronger Calves!

 Okay, okay, I know I said "no machine needed," BUT hear me out!

-You can actually use a leg press machine in a creative way to do a seated calf raise… without actually using it as a leg press machine!
+You can actually use a leg press machine in a creative way to do a seatedcalf raise… without actually using it as a leg press machine!
 Confused?
 Let me explain…

 This variation uses the leg press machine frame for support and a stable surface for your feet, but you're still doing most of the work yourself, making it feel more like a machine-free exercise.